How much can you take Miralax for severe constipation?

 - Upset stomach.

-Don’t use MiraLAX for a period of more than 2 weeks without consulting your doctor.
+Don’t use MiraLAX for more than two weeks without consulting your doctor.

-An alternative for severe constipation, you can use a low-dose MiraLAX (8.5 grams daily instead of 17 or 34 g) together with another laxative. (reference)
+An alternative for severe constipation is a low-dose MiraLAX (8.5 grams daily instead of 17 or 34 g) with another laxative. (reference)

-Preferably, We use a low dose of MiraLAX together with a stimulant laxative (Such as Dulcolax).
+We prefer a low dose of MiraLAX and a stimulant laxative (Such as Dulcolax).
 Consult your doctor about the best option for your type of constipation.

-Also, Don’t use MiraLAX for more than 2 weeks unless prescribed by your doctor.
+Also, Don’t use MiraLAX for more than two weeks unless prescribed by your doctor.

 Can you take MiraLAX more than once (2 or 3 times a day)?

 The OTC dose of MiraLAX is once daily.
-A single daily dose of 34 gm of MiraLAX is effective and sufficient to produce a response for severe constipation.
+A daily dose of 34 gm of MiraLAX is effective and sufficient to respond to severe constipation.

-Your doctor may prescribe MiraLAX twice or 3 times a day in special cases of severe constipation (usually for a temporary period).
+Your doctor may prescribe Miralax twice or three times a day in special cases of severe constipation (usually for a temporary period).
 But don’t try this by yourself without permission from your doctor.